OpenDataDSL/website/blog/2023-02-21-matrixP17/index.md

 In the time frame before covid we have the lowest return for STEEL (-15.46%) followed by CNSTR (-13.96%) and CHEMS (-13.62%) and the highest for STEEL (17.11%) followed by MINES (14.03%) and DURBL (12.83%).

-For STEEL the highst risk (standard deviation 7.45%) followed by OIL (standard deviation 6.10%) is not accompanied by high returns but quite the opposite lowest returns (mean 0.24% for STEEL and -0.11% for OIL).
+For STEEL the highest risk (standard deviation 7.45%) followed by OIL (standard deviation 6.10%) is not accompanied by high returns but quite the opposite, they have the lowest returns (mean 0.24% for STEEL and -0.11% for OIL).

 <img className={styles.product_screenshot} src="/img/blog/matrix/wp_m_bc_stat.PNG" />